tauri-apps/tauri-docs/docs/getting-started/setting-up-macos.md

 ## 3. Node.js Runtime and Package Manager&nbsp;<Icon title="control-skip-forward" color="warning"/>

 The Node.js runtime and package manager are optional dependencies.
-You only need to install it if your frontend project depends on it or you want to start a new project using [create-tauri-app](/docs/getting-started/beginning-tutorial#1-start-a-new-tauri-project).
+You only need to install it if your frontend project depends on it or you want to start a new project using [create-tauri-app].

 ### Node.js (npm included)